Costa Mesa Treatment Center Looks at Effects of Alcohol Use Disorder on the Family

 Alcohol Abuse Affects Children Greatly

 Children of parents who abuse alcohol can be more likely to have emotional problems compared to children who live in a sober home.
-According to the American Academy of Child and Adolescent Psychiatry, children become confused when they see their parents drink too much.
+According to the American Academy of Child and Adolescent Psychiatry2, children become confused when they see their parents drink too much.
 Children witness their parents acting erratically and can’t make sense of it.
 Many blame themselves which can cause problems as they grow up.
 Alcohol abuse can also lead some parents to abuse their children both physically and emotionally.